 The purpose of this document collection is to allow students and teachers to develop their own questions and lines of historical enquiry.
-A possible enquiry question would be: “What was Britain’s response to the child refugee problem in Nazi occupied countries?”
+A possible enquiry question would be: ‘What was Britain’s response to the child refugee problem in Nazi occupied countries?’
 Again, these sources could be used to support school programmes which use survivor testimony.
 Alternatively, teachers may wish to use the collection to develop their own resources or encourage students to ‘curate’ their own ‘exhibition’.
 We hope that students will be able to develop their powers of evaluation and analysis and support their course work by using these documents.
+Download images and transcripts for use in the classroom (ZIP, 2 MB)

 The Kindertransport was a British scheme to rescue nearly 10,000 predominantly Jewish children from Nazi occupied territories.
 As a result of Nazi persecution, there was a rise in the number of Jews wanting to emigrate as circumstances for Jews in Germany and its annexed countries changed.
 The Kindertransport scheme was an opportunity for some of these children to leave their homes and families and seek temporary refuge in Britain.